Overview

 Target Species

 The main draw.
 Fish routinely run 2–5 lbs; giants over 7 lbs are reported.
-Focus on weed edges, coves, and submerged timber.
+Focus on weed edges, coves, points, near the dam, and just outside the cat-tails.

 Abundant and fun on light tackle.
-Crickets, worms, and tiny poppers in the shallows.
+Try tiny poppers and let me know what you come up with.

 Tactics by Season